braimanm/uitaf-docs/docs/test_lab/example.md

     ```

 3. **Build the Solution**:
-   - Run the following Maven command to clean and package the project:
+   - Execute the following command to build the solution:

     ```bash title="For Linux/macOS:"
     ./mvnw clean package